GafferHQ/gaffer/doc/source/Tutorials/GettingStarted/index.md

 Now that we have the layout of our scene defined, we want to do a quick test render to check everything is working as expected.
 To do that we need to lay down some more nodes to define our render settings.

-- Select the Group node in the NodeGraph.
+- Select the Group node in the GraphEditor.
 - Create a StandardOptions node (_/Scene/Globals/StandardOptions_).
 Note that it has been automatically connected to the output of the Group, and selected.
 - Create an AppleseedOptions node (_/Appleseed/Options_).
 Note that it has been automatically connected to